Hakimcybersec/Cybersecurity-Portfolio/metasploit-vm/README.md

-# Metasploitable2 Penetration Testing Report
+# Metasploitable2 Penetration Testing Report (WIP)

 ## Overview
 This repository contains a structured penetration test conducted against the Metasploitable2 vulnerable virtual machine.
 The objective was to identify, exploit, and analyse multiple misconfigured services and known backdoors.